core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 The Uri-Path-Abbr option (short for "URI path, abbreviated") expresses a request's URI path in a more compact form.

-The Uri-Path-Abbr option represents a particular path, and is thus equivalent to any number of Uri-Path options.
+The Uri-Path-Abbr value represents a particular path, and is thus equivalent to any number of Uri-Path options.
 Those paths are typically in a "/.well-known" location as described in {{?RFC8615}}.
 The option values are coordinated by IANA in the Uri-Path-Abbr registry established in this document.